 Motorcycle Accident Injuries

-Determined Johnson City motorcycle accident lawyers ready to fight for you
+Determined Johnson City motorcycle accident attorneys ready to fight for you

 Motorcycle riders often sustain severe injuries in accidents.
 They ride a few inches from the pavement.
 They have little protection other than helmets and durable clothing.
 Even if not life-threatening, a motorcycle accident injury may leave a person unable to work, drive, live independently, or support his or her dependents.
 While motorcycle riders can be struck down through no fault of their own, insurance companies may try to blame the biker based on the inherent risks of riding.
 We know how to fight hard for clients to get them what they deserve: Call an aggressive Johnson City motorcycle accident lawyer today at (423) 464-7779.